Control

 From then on, Mom left meals outside my door.

-I didn't go to work Monday.Even if I wanted to go, I didn't have any clothes to fit my seven-foot body.
+I didn't go to work Monday.
+Even if I wanted to go, there were no clothes to fit my seven-foot frame.
 I stayed at home wrapped in a bed sheet and tinkered on the internet.
 I took a selfie (neck up, obviously), looking as pathetic as possible, and posted it online.
 Sick at home.
 Bleh.
 A few friends from college posted their sympathies.
-I read a few chapters of a book I'd finished the previous week, and binged on online tv.
-Work never called, and I never called them.
+I reread a few chapters of a book I'd finished the previous week, and binged on online tv.
+Work never called.
+I never called them.

-Tuesday afternoon, Dad knocked on my door.
+Tuesday afternoon, Dad knocked.

 "Sweetie.
 Could you close the blinds in your room, please?
 I don't want the neighbors looking in and making a fuss."